rlee287/hardware-bus-infrastructure/README.md

  * :x: : Item is not started
  * :heavy_minus_sign: : Item is in progress
- * :heavy_plus_sign: : Item is completed but has not been
+ * :heavy_plus_sign: : Item is completed but has not been tested sufficiently
  * :heavy_check_mark: : Item is completed and has been tested sufficiently

 All entries may contain an issue number tracking progress on the item.